upup711/MCFNet/README.md

 ### Citation

-We sincerely apologize for the partial code availability (MCFNet.py) at this stage.
+We sincerely apologize for the partial code availability (MCFNet.py and FDFA.py) at this stage.
 The remaining code files will be fully released upon formal acceptance of the paper.

 ## 🌸 Acknowledgment